How can we help you?

 Healthy Diet – Try to cut down on sugar, as sugar causes cavities and decay.
 Consider stopping smoking and try to avoid foods that stain your teeth, such as wine, tea, coffee and curry.

-If you have any concerns about your dental health, discuss them with your dentist.
+If you have any concerns about your dental health, contact our Parramatta office to schedule your next visit.

 Bad breath can be caused by many things and is a common dental issue that you do not have to live with.